Exploring the space of graphs with fixed discrete curvatures: Exact graph reconstruction from curvatures and degrees

 We define a \emph{Markov move} as follows: Let $G$ be a graph and $\delta J$ an element of the Markov basis such that $J(G)+\delta J$ is a JDM.
 Consider a pair $(\mathcal{E},\pi)$ where $\mathcal{E}=(\lbrace i_\ell,j_\ell\rbrace)_{\ell=1}^{\deg(\delta J)}\subseteq E(G)$ is a subset of edges that has $\vert\delta J_{ab}\vert$ edges with degrees $a,b$ whenever $\delta J_{ab}<0$, and where $\pi$ is a permutation such that the set $\mathcal{E}'=(\lbrace i_\ell,\pi(j_{\ell})\rbrace)_{\ell=1}^{\deg(\delta J)}$ has $\vert \delta J_{ab}\vert$ edges with degrees $a,b$ whenever $\delta J_{ab}>0$.
 Existence of such a pair follows from the definition of the Markov basis $\delta J$.
 A Markov move of $G$ is a new graph $G'$ with nodes and edges

 See Figure \ref{fig: markov move} for an example.
-We now know that all multigraphs with a given degree and curvature sequence are connected by a finite set of graph operations: transpositions, which leave the JDM unchanged, and Markov moves corresponding to the elements of $\mathcal{M}_\Delta$, which change the JDM.
-This is summarized in the following theorem. \begin{theorem} The set of multigraphs with a given Forman--Ricci curvature and degree sequence is connected through transpositions and Markov bases.
+We now know that all multigraphs with given degree and curvature frequencies are connected by a finite set of graph operations: transpositions, which leave the JDM unchanged, and Markov moves corresponding to the elements of $\mathcal{M}_\Delta$, which change the JDM.
+This is summarized in the following theorem. \begin{theorem} The set of multigraphs with given Forman--Ricci curvature and degree frequencies is connected through transpositions and Markov bases.
 For small $\Delta$, there exist Markov bases of size

-\end{theorem} \begin{proof} Let $G$ and $G'$ be two multigraphs with the same curvature and degree sequences.
-If $G$ and $G'$ have the same JDM then Theorem \ref{th: markov moves and transpositions} in the case of multigraphs (see also \cite{stanton_2012_constructing, diaconis_2001_statistical}) says that $G$ can be transformed into $G'$ by transpositions.
+\end{theorem} \begin{proof} Let $G$ and $G'$ be two multigraphs with the same curvature and degree frequencies If $G$ and $G'$ have the same JDM then Theorem \ref{th: markov moves and transpositions} in the case of multigraphs (see also \cite{stanton_2012_constructing, diaconis_2001_statistical}) says that $G$ can be transformed into $G'$ by transpositions.
 If $G$ and $G'$ do not have the same JDM, i.\,e., $J\neq J'$, then by Proposition \ref{prop: JDMs are a fiber} and the fundamental theorem of Markov bases, matrix $J$ can be transformed into $J'$ by adding or subtracting a sequence of elements from the Markov basis $\mathcal{M}_{\Delta}$.
 This implies that $G$ can be transformed using Markov moves into a graph $G''$ such that $J''=J$.
 Using Theorem \ref{th: markov moves and transpositions} again, $G''$ can then be transformed into $G'$ using transpositions.
 All intermediate steps in this procedure can be guaranteed to be multigraphs.
 This concludes the proof of the first part.
-The results on the size of the Markov bases follows from computations: for $\Delta\in\lbrace 1,2,3\rbrace$ the matrix $A_{\Delta}$ has full rank and for $\Delta\in\lbrace 4,5,6,7,8\rbrace$ we computed the Markov bases using the software \texttt{4ti2}. \end{proof}
+The results on the size of the Markov bases follows from computations: for $\Delta\in\lbrace 1,2,3\rbrace$ the matrix $A_{\Delta}$ has full rank (see Proposition \ref{prop: rank of Adelta}) and for $\Delta\in\lbrace 4,5,6,7,8\rbrace$ we computed the Markov bases using the software \texttt{4ti2}. \end{proof}

+To illustrate, Figure \ref{fig: markov move and transpositions} shows an example of a sequence of graphs, connected through transpositions and Markov moves; these graphs have the same degree and curvature frequencies.